srahman14/trackly/README.md

   <img src="./public/icons/watermark-logo-light.svg" alt="trackly-logo"/>
 </div>

 A privacy-first job application tracker.
-Trackly does the usual job-tracking things: log applications, track status, follow up — but its core differentiator is a **privacy-intelligence engine**: when you log a job, Trackly automatically discovers and analyzes the employer's privacy policy (retention periods, DPO contact, third-party data sharing) so you know what you're agreeing to for every application.
+Trackly does the usual job-tracking things: log applications, track status, follow up, but its core differentiator is a **privacy-intelligence engine**: when you log a job, Trackly automatically discovers and analyzes the employer's privacy policy (retention periods, DPO contact, third-party data sharing) so you know what you're agreeing to for every application.

 Built as a full-stack web-app, with particular emphasis on architectural decision-making, graceful failure handling, and end-to-end delivery.